multiprocessio/datastation/HACKING.md

 # Hacking

-You'll need a recent Node.js, Python3, cmake, and [yarn](https://yarnpkg.com/).
+You'll need a recent Node.js (v16, not v17), Python3, cmake, and
+[yarn](https://yarnpkg.com/).

 You'll also need a C++ compiler for some native Node.js